-In any family with more than one child, the kids are probably going to compete for their parents’ attention.
-The competition can heat up when one or more of those children has learning and thinking differences.
-Brothers and sisters may resent the sibling with learning and thinking differences.
-Here are some common reasons why—and how you can help keep the peace.
+In a household with more than one child, kids are very likely to compete for their caregiver’s attention.
+This angsty behavior can heat up when one or more of the kids learn and think differently.
+Brothers and sisters may tend to resent a sibling with specific issues or struggles.

-Reason for resentment: “I get less attention.”
+1. “I get less attention.”

 What you can do: You may not be able to make everything equal between your kids, nor is it necessary.
-But do be sure that the other kid gets time in the spotlight.
+But do be sure that the other child gets time in the spotlight.
 Spend

-Reason for resentment: “The rules aren’t fair.”
+2. “The rules aren’t fair.”

-Reason for resentment: “I have to do more than my share.”
+3. “I have to do more than my share.”

-Reason for resentment: “My sibling embarrasses me.”
+4. “My sibling embarrasses me.”

 How it plays out: Your child is embarrassed by the behavior of a brother or sister with learning or attention issues.
 Maybe your child doesn’t want to have friends over or be seen in public with the sibling.